Cad-MB/Cad-MB/README.md

 - **Benchmarking optimistic solutions for test data generation from JSON-Schema**
   - [Benchmarking-generation-donnees-JSON-Schema](https://github.com/Cad-MB/Benchmarking-generation-donnees-JSON-Schema)
-    - Jan 2023 - May 2023
-    - Associated with Sorbonne University
     - Exploration of the limits of optimistic approaches for generating schema instances by combining fragments, with the possibility of using an external validator to correct errors.
 The analysis is based on an open-source library chosen for its extensive coverage of schema language operators:
       - Study of the state of the art to understand JSON-Schema and instance generation from a schema.
       - Getting started and reverse engineering of the 3 libraries to describe their operation.